A Collection of Books on Colonial America

 Ballindalloch Press was founded in 1999 to provide re-enactors and American history enthusiasts with accurate, easy to read and understand information focusing on the 18th century.
 Our first book was The Packet, and over the years our offerings have expanded and now include 11 different titles.

-It has been said that "history is told by the victor,"and Genral Grant's case is just one example of how facts can be skewed to paint a less-than-accurate picture.
+All of history has two (or more) sides to it.
+It is often said that "history is told by the victors," and General Grant's case is just one example of how facts can be skewed to paint a less-than-accurate picture of historical events.

 Ballindalloch Press will continue to strive to offer quality, well-researched, accurate and affordable books on the American colonial experience -- the most fascinating period of United States history.